 One last thing to check before leaving your home behind is to remember your driver’s license.
 Now you are ready to explore the Faroe Islands in a rented car.
 Once you are in the Faroe Islands, pick up your car, fasten your seatbelt, and hit the road.
 Discover the Faroe Islands on your own terms and enjoy the ride!

-Make sure to experiences exiting activities while you are in the Faroe Islands.
+Book your car rental from Guide to Faroe Islands with comfort and convenience.
+Make sure to also add exiting outdoor activities to your road trip.
 Start our by browsing the largest selection of things to do and see in the Faroe Islands.